Empowering small-scale retailers for growth

 Selling with purpose

-Millions of men and women in our distribution network already earn some or all of their income by connecting us to our consumers.
-They include the 'small-scale retailers' who run independent stores, outlets and kiosks, or set up as micro-entrepreneurs making sales in the streets or house-to-house.
-They make a crucial contribution to their local communities, especially in developing markets.
-And because they bring our products to millions of consumers every day, their success is directly linked with our own.
+A business like ours needs a thriving distribution network.
+The 'small-scale retailers' who run independent stores, outlets and kiosks, or set up as micro-entrepreneurs making sales in the streets or house-to-house, bring our products to millions of consumers every day and their success is directly linked with our own.

-The World Bank estimates there are up to 445 million micro, small and medium enterprises in the developing world.
-Many are held back by limited market information, poor access to credit and a lack of financial management skills.
+These are just some of the opportunities we believe can be opened up by unlocking the potential of the micro, small and medium enterprises that are too often held back by barriers such as limited market information, poor access to credit or a lack of financial management skills.

 Better connections, better lives, better business

-The knowledge and insights we've gathered over many years of working with small-scale retailers has helped us develop a range of programmes designed to address those challenges and help people unlock their potential.
-That includes training in business and retailing capabilities, as well as basics on how to operate in an increasingly digital-based market; training in financial literacy and access to credit that helps people expand their businesses and improve their income; and basic education on hygiene, sanitation and nutrition, which helps sellers meet their shoppers’ needs as well as improve their own families’ livelihoods.
+Training in business and retailing capabilities, as well as basics on how to operate in an increasingly digital-based market.
+Training in financial literacy and access to credit that helps people expand their businesses and improve their income.
+Basic education on hygiene, sanitation and nutrition, which helps sellers meet their shoppers’ needs as well as improve their own families’ livelihoods.
+Programmes in all these areas are currently driving growth and positive social impact.
+As we evolve our strategy, we are focusing on the programmes that have had the greatest impact – and where possible, scaling or expanding them.

 At the same time, technology and data are transforming the way we connect with our distribution network, and how businesses and individuals within it connect with consumers.
-Through our new data systems, we're understanding more than ever how our retailers' businesses operate, so we can work with them on opportunities to increase sales.
+Through new data systems, we're understanding more than ever how our retailers' businesses operate, so we can work with them on opportunities to increase sales, and empower them and their consumers.

 For any small retailer, selling out of a product line is a missed opportunity.
 If you can't sell your customer what they want, they'll either make no purchase at all or go to your competitor.